-Although you are encouraged to use electronic resources in academic work, remember that the plagiarism regulations apply to online material and other digital material just as much as they do to printed material.
+Although you are permitted to use resources published electronically in academic work, remember that the plagiarism regulations apply to online material and other digital material just as much as they do to printed material.

 Guidance about the use of source materials and the preparation of written work is given in departments' literature and is explained by tutors and supervisors.
-If you are unclear about how to take notes, use web-sourced material or acceptable practice when writing your work, please ask for advice.
+If you are unsure how to take notes, use web-sourced material or acceptable practice when writing your work, please ask for advice.